SEND

 Education, Health and Care Plan (EHCP) Standardisation

-The SEND team are continuing to test the Education Health and Care Plan (EHCP) template and are about ¾ of the way through the 80 cases requested.
+The SEND team are continuing to test the EHC template and have already completed the initial 80 cases requested.
+They will continue to use the new template with some cases moving forward.
 We have carried out some initial feedback sessions with settings and parent carers but will be putting more of these on in the Autumn term.

 Next Steps: